At age 28, I went back to school.

 3. Do as much coursework as cheaply as you can

-They don’t think about the money because, at that age, most of them don’t have a reference point for borrowing that much money, let alone figuring out how to pay it back.
+They don’t think about the money because, at that age, most don’t have a reference point for borrowing that much money, let alone figuring out how to pay it back.
 They don’t worry about finishing college quickly because they’re too busy enjoying the “college experience.”

 On the other hand, adult students aren’t worried about dorm living, campus events, and frat parties.
 Adult students are keenly aware of how much money it’s costing them.